carlos-santiago-2017/InsideTheMachine/README.md

 Figure 1.3

+## Storage

+To say that a computer "reads" and "writes" numbers implies that there is at least one number-holding structures that it reads from and writes to.
+All Computers have a place to put numbers -a storage are thtat can be read from and write to.

+# Arithmethic Logic Unit (ALU)

+It is the part where the computer performs artithmetic operations.

+# Bus

+The network of transmission lines for shuttling numbers around inside the computer is called Data Bus.
+The instructions travel into the ALU via the Instruction Bus.

 Prior to the invention of the first stored-program computer, all computing devices, from the abacus to the earliest electronic computer machines, had to be manipulated by an operator or group of operators who manually entered a particular sequence of commands each time they wanted to make a particular calculation.

 ## Refining the File-clerck Model.